Schweizer SGS 2-33: Design

 The 2-33 was designed to be rugged, easy to maintain and with a high degree of crashworthiness.

 The 2-33 has a welded steel tube fuselage covered in aircraft fabric.
 The single-spar, aluminum structure wings are tapered from mid-span and feature top and bottom balanced divebrakes.
 The wings are covered in aluminum stressed skin.
 The tailplane and elevator are made from welded steel tube covered in aircraft fabric.
 The vertical fin is aluminum stressed skin construction, while the rudder is fabric-covered.

 The 2-33 has a fiberglass nose cone and a one-piece molded front canopy.
 Access to the rear seat is via door on the right-hand side.
 Instruments are fitted in the front cockpit only.
 Most 2-33s have a four-position bungee trim system, with aircraft starting with serial number 500 equipped with a "ratchet-lock trim".

 Operational history

 The United States Air Force Academy operated 13 2-33s as the TG-4A until they were replaced by the TG-10B (L-23 Super Blanik) in 2002.
 The USAFA TG-4s were all donated to other US government agencies, such as the Civil Air Patrol or to aviation museums.

 Under the 1962 United States Tri-Service aircraft designation system the USAF 2-33 was designated as the TG-4A.
-This can cause confusion with a World War II training glider made by Laister-Kauffman and used by the United States Army Air Forces from 1941 to 1947.
-The Laister-Kauffman LK-10A also bore the designation TG-4A, but from an earlier USAAF designation system.
+This can cause confusion with the Laister-Kauffman LK-10A used by the United States Army Air Forces from 1941 to 1947, which was designated under the previous 1924 United States Army Air Service aircraft designation system.